-The estimate of the allowance for December 31, 2014 considered market and portfolio conditions during 2014 as well as the levels of delinquencies and net charge-offs in the eight quarters ended December 31, 2014.
-Given the continued economic difficulties, the ultimate amount of loss could vary from that estimate.
+The estimate of the allowance for December 31, 2015 considered market and portfolio conditions during 2015 as well as the levels of delinquencies and net charge-offs in the eight quarters ended December 31, 2015.
+Given the continued economic challenges in the Company's market area, the ultimate amount of loss could vary from that estimate.
 For additional discussion of the allowance, see the notes to the financial statements, "Asset Quality," and "Provision and Allowance for Loan Losses."